RushabhMehta2005/CPGA-Inheritance-2024/README.md

 - Leaderboard based on number of daily problems practiced
 - Profile page with all your data for quick reference

-List down all the partially implemented features in your project
+List of all the partially implemented features in your project
 - Fine tuned chatbot for CP questions
 ## 🔮Future Scope
 - Can add 'reputation points' for users who answer queries in discussion reliably
 - Can add other platforms like GeeksForGeeks, AtCoder etc
 - Interactive IDE for collaborative problem solving

 ## 💸Applications
 - To enhance and speed up your competitive programming journey with the help of